LSonvico/evalMoviesDB/README.md

 - "sequelize-cli": "^6.2.0"
 # Extra software required:
 - A local database environment like MAMP, XAMPP or any of your choosing.
+# In the next version:
+- A CSS update for all views.
+- More information about movies and stuff.

 # Install notes